-The Bank has 14 branches from which it conducts business throughout the Kyrgyz Republic.
+The Bank has 18 branches (2013: 14 branches) from which it conducts business throughout the Kyrgyz Republic.
 The majority of the assets and liabilities are located in the Kyrgyz Republic.

 The Bank is a subsidiary of ATF Bank JSC (the "Parent").
 On 2 May 2013, control over the Parent changed from UniCredit Bank Austria AG (the "Group") to "KNG Finance" LLC and the ultimate controlling party changed from UniCredit S.p.A. to Mr. Galimzhan Yessenov.
-At 31 December 2013 the Parent owned 97.14% of the outstanding shares (2012: 97.14%).
-Related party transactions are detailed in Note 28.
+At 31 December 2014 the Parent owned 97.14% of the outstanding shares (2013: 97.14%).
+Related party transactions are detailed in Note 29.